rwnx/bunnyplot/README.md

   -p, --password TEXT
   --help               Show this message and exit.
 ```

+### Usage with yEd
+By default, yEd will not recognize node labels or properties.
+These must be mapped using the Properties Mapper(`Edit > Properties Mapper...`).

+bunnyplot provides a preset for mapping properties. [bunnyplot.cnfx](bunnyplot.cnfx).
+Import this to your properties mapper and apply the changes.
+You should see the nodes change size, shape and colour.

+You may also need to rearrange them into a better layout.
+Use the `Layout` menu to select a type e.g. `Organic` and apply.

 ## Development

 This project uses pipenv to manage it's **development** environment.